Monday, 17 August 2026 MUMBAI EDITION LIVE

 Best Chinese Restaurants in Mumbai

 Ask any Mumbaikar where to get “Chinese” and you’ll get three very different answers depending on who you ask.
 The auto driver will point you to the nearest van serving Schezwan-drenched noodles at midnight.
 The office crowd will send you to a smart Bandra bistro.
-And the connoisseur will lower their voice and tell you about a quiet place in Colaba doing proper Cantonese dim sum.
+And the connoisseur will lower their voice and tell you about a quiet room in Colaba doing proper Cantonese dim sum.
 All three are correct.
-Mumbai’s love affair with Chinese food runs from a ten-rupee plate to a two-thousand-rupee tasting, and this guide walks through the full spread, area by area and budget by budget.
+Mumbai’s love affair with Chinese food runs from a ten-rupee impulse to a two-thousand-rupee tasting, and this guide walks through the full spread, area by area and budget by budget, so you can pick the right kind of Chinese for the night you’re actually having.

 A quick note before we dive in: what most Indians call “Chinese” is really Indian-Chinese, a glorious hybrid born in Kolkata’s Chinatown and perfected on Mumbai streets.
+It is loud, garlicky, cornflour-thickened and gloriously unbothered about authenticity.
 Then there’s the newer wave of genuinely authentic Chinese cooking, Cantonese, Sichuan and Hunan, that has landed in the city’s five-star kitchens and a handful of dedicated restaurants.
-We’ll cover both, because both deserve their moment.
+We’ll cover both, because both deserve their moment, and because knowing which one you’re in the mood for is half the battle.

 Street-Style Indian-Chinese: The People’s Cuisine

 This is where most Mumbaikars fall in love with Chinese food.
-Fiery, garlicky, unapologetically oily, and served fast.
+Fiery, garlicky, unapologetically oily, and served fast enough that you eat it standing up.
+It is a close cousin of the city’s wider street food scene, and it follows the same rules: high turnover, hot oil, and no ceremony.

 The roadside stalls and vans

-You’ll find Chinese food carts parked across the city after sundown, and they are an institution in their own right.
+You’ll find Chinese food carts parked across the city after sundown, and they are an institution in their own right, arriving with the dusk and folding away by the small hours.
 Some of the best-known clusters and names include:

-What to order: Hakka noodles, chilli chicken (dry, with plenty of capsicum and green chilli), Schezwan fried rice, veg or chicken Manchurian, and the legendary “triple Schezwan rice” that layers fried rice, noodles and gravy in one heroic plate.
+What to order at a van is a fairly settled science: Hakka noodles, chilli chicken (dry, with plenty of capsicum and green chilli), Schezwan fried rice, veg or chicken Manchurian, and the legendary “triple Schezwan rice” that layers fried rice, noodles and a slick of gravy in one heroic plate.
+The gravy dishes tend to be sweeter and redder than anything you’d find in China, and that’s the point, this is comfort food built for the Indian palate.

 Legendary casual sit-downs

-A step up from the cart, these are beloved neighbourhood halls that generations have grown up on:
+A step up from the cart, these are beloved neighbourhood halls that generations have grown up on, the places families book for a birthday when they want something familiar rather than fancy:

 Bandra and the Western Suburbs: The Cool Crowd

 Bandra is where Chinese food gets a design-forward, pan-Asian makeover.
-The cooking here leans modern and shareable, often blending Chinese with wider Southeast Asian flavours.
+The cooking here leans modern and shareable, often blending Chinese roots with wider Southeast Asian flavours, and the room is usually as much of a draw as the plate.
+It pairs neatly with an evening of Bandra bars and nightlife, or a slower afternoon working through the Bandra food trail.

 South Mumbai: Old-World Charm and Fine Dining

-South Mumbai carries the city’s oldest Chinese dining heritage, from decades-old family restaurants to hotel fine-dining rooms.
+South Mumbai carries the city’s oldest Chinese dining heritage, from decades-old family restaurants to hotel fine-dining rooms where the setting is half the meal.
+If you’re already exploring the Colaba neighbourhood, you’re standing at the historic heart of Mumbai’s Chinese table.

 The classics